NitsuaFox/Smegrix/README.md

     1. The core application logic in `app.py` (managing screens, widgets, data) will remain largely unchanged.
     2. The `Display` class in `display.py` will be adapted.
 Its `set_pixel` method (or a new `update_physical_matrix` method) would call the `rpi-rgb-led-matrix` library functions to send the `pixel_buffer` to the physical LED matrix.
     3. The web server component can remain for remote configuration, control, and simulation even when the hardware is active.

+## Known Issues & Potential Enhancements

+*   **Backend**: Consider Flask Blueprints for better route organization as complexity grows.
+Abstracting business logic into a service layer could be beneficial.
+*   **Frontend**: Refactoring JavaScript into ES6 modules.
+*   **Widget System**:
+    *   **Live Preview in Config**: This remains a valuable future goal.
+    *   **Widget Dimensions**: Currently, widgets are single lines of text.
+Allowing widgets to define their own width/height and render multi-line content within those bounds would be a major upgrade.
+*   **Testing**: Introduce unit tests for backend logic and widget functionality.
+*   **Hardware Integration**: Adapting `display.py` to drive a physical Raspberry Pi LED matrix (e.g., using `rpi-rgb-led-matrix`) is still a key long-term goal.